 North: "I hated this movie.
 Hated hated hated hated hated this movie.
 Hated it.
 Hated every simpering stupid vacant audience-insulting moment of it.
 Hated the sensibility that thought anyone would like it.
 Hated the implied insult to the audience by its belief that anyone would be entertained by it."
 [Chicago Sun-Times]

-"When I am writing, my problems become invisible, and I am the same person I always was.
+On his personal life"When I am writing, my problems become invisible, and I am the same person I always was.
 All is well.
 I am as I should be."
 [Esquire]